Indoor air quality: Ozone

 Indoors ozone (O_{3}) is produced by certain high-voltage electric devices (such as air ionizers), and as a by-product of other types of pollution.
-It appears in lower concentrations indoors than outdoors, usually at 0.2-0.7 of the outdoor concentration.
+It appears in lower concentrations indoors than outdoors, usually at 0.2–0.7 of the outdoor concentration.
 Typically, most ozone is lost to surface reactions indoors, rather than to reactions in air, due to the large surface to volume ratios found indoors.

 Outdoor air used for ventilation may have sufficient ozone to react with common indoor pollutants as well as skin oils and other common indoor air chemicals or surfaces.
-Particular concern is warranted when using "green" cleaning products based on citrus or terpene extracts, because these chemicals react very quickly with ozone to form toxic and irritating chemicals as well as fine and ultrafine particles.
+Particular concern is warranted when using "green" cleaning products based on citrus or terpene extracts, because these chemicals react rapidly with ozone to form toxic and irritating chemicals as well as fine and ultrafine particles.
 Ventilation with outdoor air containing elevated ozone concentrations may complicate remediation attempts.

 The WHO standard for ozone concentration is 60 μg/m^{3} for long-term exposure and 100 μg/m^{3} as the maximum average over an 8-hour period.
 The EPA standard for ozone concentration is 0.07 ppm average over an 8-hour period.